|News and Announcements »|

 For the purposes of this tutorial, we will use the mapping file Fasting_Map.txt.
-The contents of the mapping file are shown here - as you can see, a nucleotide barcode sequence is provided for each of the 9 samples, as well as metadata related to treatment group and date of birth, and general run descriptions about the project.
-Fasting_Map.txt file contents:
+The contents of the mapping file are shown here - as you can see, a nucleotide barcode sequence is provided for each of the 9 samples, as well as metadata related to treatment group and date of birth, and general run descriptions about the project:

-Before beginning with QIIME, you should ensure that your mapping file is formatted correctly with the check_id_map.py script.
-Type:
+First, you should ensure that your mapping file is formatted correctly with the validate_mapping_file.py script:

-This utility will display a message indicating whether or not problems were found in the mapping file.
-A HTML file showing the location of errors and warnings will be generated in the output directory, and a plain text log file will also be written to the output to a log file.
+This script will print a message indicating whether or not problems were found in the mapping file.
+An HTML file showing the location of errors and warnings will be generated in the output directory, and a plain text log file will also be created.
 Errors will cause fatal problems with subsequent scripts and must be corrected before moving forward.
 Warnings will not cause fatal problems, but it is encouraged that you fix these problems as they are often indicative of typos in your mapping file, invalid characters, or other unintended errors that will impact downstream analysis.
-A corrected_mapping.txt file will also be created in the output directory, which will have a copy of the mapping file with invalid characters replaced by underscores.
+A file ending with _corrected.txt will also be created in the output directory, which will have a copy of the mapping file with invalid characters replaced by underscores.

 The reverse primers, like the forward primers, are written in 5’->3’ direction.
 In this case, these are not the true reverse primers used, but rather just a somewhat conserved site in the sequences used for this example.

-An example image of a the entire primer construct and amplicon used in Crawford et al. (2009) is shown below, using QIIME nomenclature:
+The primer construct and amplicon used in Crawford et al. (2009) is shown below, annotated using QIIME nomenclature:

 454 sequencing, in most cases, generates sequences that begin at the BarcodeSequence, which is followed by the LinkerPrimerSequence, both of which are automatically removed during the demultiplexing step described below.
-However, the ReversePrimer (i.e., the primer at the end of the read) is not removed by default but can be using the -z option to split_libraries.py.
+The ReversePrimer (i.e., the primer at the end of the read) is not removed by default but can be using the -z option to split_libraries.py.
 The adapter sequence (Adapter B) is not a biological sequence, so must be removed if you suspect that it is contained within your reads.
 This can be achieved using the -z option to split_libraries.py.

 The next task is to assign the multiplexed reads to samples based on their nucleotide barcode (this is known as demultiplexing).
 This step also performs quality filtering based on the characteristics of each sequence, removing any low quality or ambiguous reads.
-The script for this step is split_libraries.py.
-A full description of parameters for this script are described in the Documentation.
-For this tutorial, we will use default parameters (minimum quality score = 25, minimum/maximum length = 200/1000, no ambiguous bases allowed and no mismatches allowed in the primer sequence).
-Type:
+To perform these steps we’ll use split_libraries.py:

 split_libraries.py -m Fasting_Map.txt -f Fasting_Example.fna -q Fasting_Example.qual -o split_library_output

-This invocation will create three files in the new directory split_library_output/:
+This will create three files in the new directory split_library_output/:

 A few lines from the seqs.fna file are shown below:

 Reverse primer removal can be accomplished by adding the -z option.
-An example command using the mapping file with reverse primers described above is this:
+An example command using the mapping file with reverse primers described above:

-If the number of sequences where the reverse primer is not identifiable is high, you want to check the primer sequence to make sure it is in 5’->3’ orientation, or increase the number of mismatches allowed with –reverse_primer_mismatches.
+If the number of sequences where the reverse primer is not identifiable is high, you should check the primer sequence to make sure it is in 5’->3’ orientation, or increase the number of mismatches allowed with --reverse_primer_mismatches.

-Here we will be running the pick_de_novo_otus.py workflow, which performs a series of small steps by calling a series of other scripts automatically.
+Here we will be running the pick_de_novo_otus.py workflow, which runs a series of other scripts automatically.
 This workflow consists of the following steps:

-Using the output from split_libraries.py (the seqs.fna file), run the following command:
+Using the output from split_libraries.py (seqs.fna), run the following command:

 pick_de_novo_otus.py -i split_library_output/seqs.fna -o otus